 Common Myths about Hemp

 With the CBD market making an exciting entrance into the world of holistic uses, there are a lot of misconceptions out there.
-Let’s clear up the most common misconceptions of hemp.
+Let’s clear up the most common misconceptions of CBD and hemp.

 All Cannabis Products are the Same

 All industrial hemp, recreational marijuana, and medical marijuana are members of the cannabis family.
 However, hemp is distinguished by an extremely low THC content, often undetectable.

 Marijuana is produced with a singular purpose — to maximize the amount and concentration of THC.
 However, hemp has high amounts of CBD but only trace amounts of THC.
 This means you cannot get high using it.
 It is used primarily for protein, remedies, oil, and its fibrous attributes.
 This makes it perfect for use making rope, polymers, clothing, bricks, and much more.
 CBD is not physchoactive.
 You will not get “high.”

 CBD Oil will Cause you to Fail a Drug Test